 - Create decorations.
 There are lots of hand-crafted decoration ideas during the holidays, but you don’t have to wait until December to start crafting.
 String big wooden beads or even dry penne pasta into necklaces or bracelets for the grandchildren.
 Make a scrapbook from photos – or, adorn picture frames to display favorite pictures in a prominent place in the house.
 The ideas are unlimited – but the purpose is to produce something useful or meaningful.

 - Help another in need.
 If the older adult has been passionate about a certain cause, such as taking care of the homeless or volunteering at the children’s hospital, brainstorm ways that they can still have an impact in that area.
 Maybe you could collect gloves and scarves for a local shelter, enlisting the senior’s help in sorting and packing them into bags to deliver.
 Or, make cards together and drop them off for hospitalized children.

-At-Home Care Company’s experts in senior care in Urbandale, IA and nearby areas are loaded with all sorts of innovative strategies to help Alzheimer’s patients continue to live purposeful, fulfilling lives.
+At-Home Care Company, providers of dementia care in Altoona and nearby areas, is loaded with all sorts of innovative strategies to help Alzheimer’s patients continue to live purposeful, fulfilling lives.
 Call us today at 515-292-2650 to schedule a free in-home consultation for more information on how we can help a senior you love.